Interested in working for Walbrook?

 Are you looking for a new challenge where you can work flexibly?

-We’re seeking a range of current or former practitioners to work on prestigious learning materials and assessments that help professionals develop knowledge and skills, contributing to the work of The London Institute of Banking & Finance, a leading provider of financial education at the heart of the finance sector since 1879.
+We’re seeking a range of current or former practitioners to work on prestigious learning materials and assessments that help professionals develop knowledge and skills, contributing to the work of LIBF as part of Walbrook, a leading provider of financial education at the heart of the finance sector since 1879.

 We’re interested in all areas of banking and finance expertise.
 Our work suits conscientious, organised experts who can: